Apă

 Their meeting with Elena Nikolaevna, a former biology teacher, fascinated by her father’s childhood stories about a vanished amphibian world, encouraged them to recreate a new legend, that of 'Apă'.
 Together they invent a story, where multicoloured embroidered rugs, extravagant costumes worn by extras, syntetic water lilies, and stranded frogmen are part of a battered and deserted nature.
 Elena Nikolaevna then becomes the protagonist of her own story with the amphibious creature she has named Apă, “water” in Moldavian.
 The former biologist collects the waste that pollutes the waters of the river with Apă to make ‘magic’ rugs.

-The result is a set of 15 surreal, burlesque, joyful and dreamlike photographs, in which a set of characters and scenes unfold the tradition of popular theatre.
+The result is a set of 15 photographs, in which a set of characters and scenes unfold the tradition of popular theatre.

 Все товары